hexagonix/Doc/Hexagonix/Hexagonix.en.md

 Some features of Hexagonix:

-- :white_check_mark: 32-bit operating system;
+- [x] 32-bit operating system;
-- :white_check_mark: Completely written in x86 Assembly, being fast and light;
+- [x] Completely written in x86 Assembly, being fast and light;
-- :white_check_mark: Inspired by the design of Version 7 UNIX[^1], but completely written from scratch;
+- [x] Inspired by the design of Version 7 UNIX[^1], but completely written from scratch;
-- :white_check_mark: Compatible with Intel Pentium III (1999) or newer processors;
+- [x] Compatible with Intel Pentium III (1999) or newer processors;
-- :white_check_mark: Compatible with devices with 32 MB of RAM or more;
+- [x] Compatible with devices with 32 MB of RAM or more;
-- :white_check_mark: Full kernel with less than 30 kbytes;
+- [x] Full kernel with less than 30 kbytes;
-- :white_check_mark: User environment support;
+- [x] Preemptive multitasking, with a round-robin scheduler;
-- :white_check_mark: System call with functions accessed by the user environment;
+- [x] System call with functions accessed by the user environment;
-- :white_check_mark: Low minimum requirements, compatible with a wide range of devices;
+- [x] Low minimum requirements, compatible with a wide range of devices;
-- :white_check_mark: Own executable binary format (HAPP);
+- [x] Own executable binary format (HAPP);
-- :white_check_mark: Self-hosting ([the assembler used to build Hexagonix](https://github.com/hexagonix/fasmX) can run on top of it);
+- [x] Self-hosting ([the assembler used to build Hexagonix](https://github.com/hexagonix/fasmX) can run on top of it);
-- :white_check_mark: Device abstraction;
+- [x] Device abstraction;
-- :white_check_mark: VESA VBE graphics support in various resolutions;
+- [x] VESA VBE graphics support in various resolutions;
-- :white_check_mark: Text mode support;
+- [x] Text mode support;
-- :white_check_mark: Support for serial and parallel ports (serial communication, debug and printing);
+- [x] Support for serial and parallel ports (serial communication, debug and printing);
-- :white_check_mark: Virtual File System (VFS);
+- [x] Virtual File System (VFS);
-- :white_check_mark: Support for reading and writing on FAT16 (FAT16B) file systems;
+- [x] Support for reading and writing on FAT16 (FAT16B) file systems;
-- :white_check_mark: Graphic font rendering engine, which can be changed by the user;
+- [x] Graphic font rendering engine, which can be changed by the user;
-- :white_check_mark: Real-time clock support;
+- [x] Real-time clock support;
-- :white_check_mark: Supports own boot loader (Hexagon Boot - HBoot);
+- [x] Supports own boot loader (HBoot);
-- :white_check_mark: Support for users and permissions.
+- [x] Support for users and permissions.
-- :white_check_mark: Easily extensible;
+- [x] Easily extensible;
-- :white_check_mark: Well documented in Portuguese and English;
+- [x] Well documented in Portuguese and English;
-- :white_check_mark: Fully licensed under `BSD-3-Clause`[^2], available [here](https://github.com/hexagonix/Doc/blob/main/LICENSES/BSD-3).
+- [x] Fully licensed under `BSD-3-Clause`[^2], available [here](https://github.com/hexagonix/Doc/blob/main/LICENSES/BSD-3).

-[^1]: The architecture of Hexagonix (structure and utilities) was inspired by the elegance and simplicity of [Version 7 UNIX](https://github.com/dspinellis/unix-history-repo/tree/Research-V7-Snapshot-Development), although it does not aim for any compatibility or share any code with it.
+[^1]: The architecture of Hexagonix (structure and utilities) was inspired by the elegance and simplicity of [Version 7 UNIX](https://github.com/dspinellis/unix-history-repo/tree/Research-V7-Snapshot-Development), without pursuing binary or interface compatibility with it.
 Hexagonix does not use any code derived from Version 7 UNIX or other projects.
 Hexagonix utilities were written to resemble the function and appearance of their counterparts in Version 7 UNIX.
 [^2]: You can get more information about the license [in this article](https://docs.freebsd.org/en/articles/bsdl-gpl/) of the FreeBSD project, [in the article](https://opensource.org/licenses/BSD-3-Clause) from the Open Source Initiative or the BSD license page on [Wikipedia](https://en.wikipedia.org/wiki/BSD_licenses).

 > `Hexagonix is ​​not intended to build a production system, but rather a simple, well-documented system with easy-to-understand interfaces that can be used for educational purposes`.
 Hexagonix aims to research and implement a modern operating system developed purely in x86 Assembly using a current assembler.
 For more complex, complete and professional systems developed in x86 Assembly, visit projects like [MenuetOS](https://www.menuetos.net/) or [KolibriOS](https://kolibrios.org/en/).